stakater/Playbook/content/workshop/stacks-deployment.md

     1. Stakater user
     2. Github token api.

+8. Following secrets are required my Jenkins so they must be added in the `delivery` project:

+    1. jenkins-maven-settings
+    2. jenkins-hub-api-token
+    3. slack-notification-hook

-10. The routes for the services are available in this [link](/content/workshop/openshift).
+9. The routes for the services are available in this [link](/content/workshop/openshift).